hymerman/angular-slider/README.md

 Slider directive implementation for AngularJS, without jQuery dependencies.
 Requires AngularJS v1.1.4 or higher (optional isolate scope bindings support).

+#### Note from brianmcd:
+The code in the original repo doesn't work when the directive is used in a transcluded scope.
+This is a hacked version that works by removing the usage of `compile` in the directive.
+This only works with range sliders, since that's all I need.

 ### Example:

     <ul>